eduardvercaemer/booter/README.md

 Programs are compiled with `nasm` to binary format, and run in `qemu`.

+- `asm.sh` will assemble all sources to binaries
+- `run.sh` will run the provided binary in qemu automatically

 # Programs

 - `hello.asm` is a simple prgram, that will use `int 0x10` to print strings